yadavsudhir405/testing-spring-app/readme.md

   * See `DbConfigTest` for example.
 * `ReflectionTestUtils` can be used to set non public field of object, set the dependency as well.
   *  See `DbConfigTestUsingReflectionTestUtils`

+Apart from General Purpose Test Util classes Spring provides MVC related general purpose Test util classes.
+We will see that in while.

+## Spring Test Context Initialization

+* Using `TestPropertySource`